The 5 Best Speakers for Church Sanctuary

 N/A

-The 15″ woofer and 1.5″ high-frequency titanium compression driver speaker is designed for House of Worship, Pro Music, and other applications, making it #20 in Powered Speaker Cabinets.
-This speaker can perform beyond your expectations with enough sound reinforcement.
+The 15″ woofer and 1.5″ high-frequency titanium compression driver speaker are designed for House of Worship, Pro Music, and other applications, making it #20 in Powered Speaker Cabinets.

 Pros: